 Here are some of the most common roofing add-ons you might come across when having your shingles installed or replaced, along with their average prices.

-- Hail-resistant shingles: 10%–20% more than standard architectural shingles
+- Hail-resistant shingles: 10% to 20% more than standard architectural shingles

 Benefits of Investing in Architectural Shingles

 Architectural shingles are a functional upgrade of the traditional asphalt shingle.
 They do everything that 3-tab shingles do, but better.
-Architectural shingles are heavier and thicker than 3-tab shingles, offering better wind resistance.
+Architectural shingles are heavier and thicker than 3-tab shingles, offering better resistance against high winds.
 They’re also more durable, fire resistant, and can better withstand hail and other impacts.

 The benefits of architectural shingles go beyond their physical resilience, as they come in various colors, patterns, and styles.
 While some resemble standard 3-tab shingles, many can replicate the appearance of wood shake, stone, and slate shingles.